amaiorano/amaiorano.github.io/_docs/notes.md

 ## Order posts on the same day

 Add a 'date' field to the front matter, set the correct date, but for the time, set 12:00:0n and make n = 0, 1, 2, etc.

+## Public drafts (to share for review)

+I modified home.html to not display posts if "draft" is set to true in the page's front matter.